Chiquihuite cave: Controversy

-Dr. Ardelean has responded to this critique with an article defending his argument.
+Ardelean has responded to this critique with an article defending his argument.
 He further analyzed ten of the stone tools with special attention to evidence of flake technology and use-wear.
 He remains confident that 239 tools from the lowest layer were locked beneath a layer of mud and were therefore dated properly.
-Furthermore, the tools may even indicate that a beginner was learning how to flake from an expert based on marks on the artifacts.
+He claims the tools may indicate a beginner was learning how to flake from an expert, based on marks on the artifacts.